osmosis-labs/networks/osmo-testnet-1/README.md

 # Statesync Guide (osmo-testnet-1)

 This guide will show you how to statesync to the new testnet.
-While you can sync from genesis, a current tendermint peer bug will make this process more painful than it should be, so we therefore recommend using statesync.
 This guide will not go extremely in depth as a majority of this is covered in https://docs.osmosis.zone

+Clone the osmosis repo and install v6.2.0

 ```
 git clone https://github.com/osmosis-labs/osmosis.git